Content warning: This article contains graphic details regarding sexual assault and sexual abuse of minors. Reader discretion is recommended.

 Public records reveal that Savala currently lives in Houston, two houses down from Rice’s Chi Alpha’s main house.

 Riley recalled that at UTSA, they had a home they termed the “Chi Alpha house” that was owned by the ministry.
-Staff members would live there and use the house for student events.
+Staff members lived there and used the house for student events.

-An Assemblies of God article from 2021 details Stewart’s and Bryce’s efforts to purchase the frat house, stating it was only possible due to a $1.4 million loan from The North Texas District Church Planting Loan Fund, a group with a “vision … to partner investors with the purpose of advancing the Kingdom of God through the local church.”
+An Assemblies of God article from 2021 details Stewart’s and Bryce’s efforts to purchase the frat house in College Station, stating it was only possible due to a $1.4 million loan from The North Texas District Church Planting Loan Fund, a group with a “vision … to partner investors with the purpose of advancing the Kingdom of God through the local church.”

 Riley said the Assemblies of God denomination provides funding, support and training for Chi Alpha and it often sponsors campus ministers.
 On March 26, 2018, an email was also sent to the senior national director of Chi Alpha Ministries, E. Scott Martin, revealing Savala’s close connection with SHSU.